-On treks the accommodation can be in a hotel/homestay/lodge/guesthouse/tents etc. In local areas we try to provide accommodation in homestays and lodges to provide livelihood to the locals.
-It also helps you feel the life in mountains and know about the villagers in close proximity.
+On treks, the accommodation can be in a hotel/homestay/lodge/guesthouse/tents, etc. In local areas, we try to provide accommodation in homestays and lodges to provide livelihood to the locals.
+It also helps you feel the life in the mountains and know about the villagers in close proximity.

-Carry your backpack and if due to any reason you are unable to carry it, then porters go along with you.
+Carry your backpack and if for any reason you are unable to carry it, then porters go along with you.
 Extra charges are applicable for offloading.

 Planned treks are not only just trekking and getting back, there are several organized cultural activities and new things.
-Your fitness, age and prior experience matters a lot so we plan the treks accordingly.
+Your fitness, age, and prior experience matter a lot so we plan the treks accordingly.
 We resolve every query of the client and involve them in our planning process.
-Do not worry about the treks being safe because the professional and experienced leaders go along on the trek.
+Do not worry about the treks being safe because professional and experienced trek leaders go along on the trek.

-Moderate Treks – The moderate level treks require higher level of physical fitness.
+Moderate Treks: The moderate-level treks require a higher level of physical fitness.

-Easy – These are for beginners or for people who do not want treks with physical difficulty or challenges.
-The altitude is up to 3000 m with duration of 2-7 days and it involves 4 to 5 hours of trekking each day.
+Easy Trek: These are for beginners or for people who do not want treks with physical difficulty or challenges.
+The altitude is up to 3000 m with a duration of 2-7 days and it involves 4 to 5 hours of trekking each day.

 Some Easy level treks are: